fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 ---
 date: 2021-10-23T18:53:41.000+00:00
 title: 'Buttons and links: definitions, differences and tips'
-description: 'Buttons versus links: differences and tips'
+description: How buttons and links work, the differences between them, and when to use each.
 tags:
+- development
+- web
+- design
+- javascript
+- css
+- html
 - entry
 - anchor
 - link